 HOW TO START A FREEDOM BY DESIGN™ PROJECT

-- Starting in the Fall of 2017, chapters can declare a FBD project at any point in the year.
+- Chapters can declare a FBD project at any point in the year.
 After finding a client and defining a project, declaring allows the AIAS National Office to feature your project nationally and provide support.

 - After declaring, chapters also have the option apply for grant funding which will be allocated three times a year: October 15th, February 15th, April 15th.

 *Grants are allocated based on quality of grant application, grant availability, and attendance at Grassroots.